-Coordinator for Outreach and Education, U-M Depression Center
+Senior Outreach Specialist, U-M Eisenberg Family Depression Center

 As part of the Athletes Connected initiative, Lizelle assists in the promotion of wellness groups, evaluation of program activities and facilitation of special events such as the Mind/Game documentary screening in January 2017.

 Outreach Coordinator, U-M Eisenberg Family Depression Center; Former U-M Student-Athlete, Football

 Will is a mental health advocate who helps student-athletes adjust to and cope with the stressors of being a high-profile individual in a high-pressure environment.
 He encourages and promotes holistic wellness for the student-athletes in order to increase performance on and off the playing field.

 In 2017, Will joined the Eisenberg Family Depression Center as an outreach coordinator.